-Due to its sheer size 11,747 square kilometers, the Kenya parks authority divided Tsavo national park into two along the railway line for ease of management; Tsavo East and Tsavo West.
+Due to its sheer size, 11,747 square kilometres, the Kenya parks authority divided Tsavo national park into two along the railway line for ease of management; Tsavo East and Tsavo West.

 Tsavo National Park

-The national park is ideal for people looking for solitude and a true jungle experience, due to its location away from civilization, makes the park have an isolated feeling and ideal for a game view.
+The national park is ideal for people looking for solitude and an authentic jungle experience, due to its location away from civilization, makes the park have a lonely feeling and ideal for a game view.

-But the park is just a short driving distance from Mombasa city. that way you can enjoy game viewing in the morning and in the evening and relax on the beach during the day; a wonderful combination while you are on a safari in Kenya Africa.
+But the park is just a short driving distance from Mombasa city.
+That way, you can enjoy game viewing in the morning and the evening and relax on the beach during the day; an excellent combination while you are on a safari in Kenya Africa.

 Tsavo East National Park

-Tsavo East is home to Kenya’s famous big five, being one of the biggest game reserves in the world, Tsavo is home most of the larger Animals which include;
+Tsavo East is home to Kenya’s famous big five, being one of the most significant game reserves in the world, Tsavo is home most of the larger Animals which include;

 - The Elephants